tomerm/MLClassification/classification/README.md

 that are ranked before it, and finally averages over all relevant labels.

 _Note: unlike other metrices, smaller value of last four means the better performance of the learning algorithm._

+## Comparison of models
+After creating model, we save all related data into the file with specific structure.
+In addition to general information, including evaluation metrices, it contains data in the context of individual categories and documents.
+By default this file has the same name, as the model itself and it is placed into directory ``~/MLClassificationData/modelinfo``.
+Notebook **Comparator** can be used to create **html report** on the base of contents of all files, located in this directory.
+This allows to compare results of the testing, produced by different models.
+Example of such report (_modelCompareExample.html_) can be found in the current subfolder.